jairocontreras/autohotkey/readme.txt

 1. Download ahk file
-2. Download image file
+2. Go to images and download icon
-3. Create images folder
+3. Create images folder in your computer and place icon